This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Brienne stops in front of them.
 She gives Littlefinger a look.

-He leaves, walking past Brienne on his way to the stairs.
+He leaves, moving past Brienne on his way to the stairs.
 Brienne side-eyes him with distaste.

 Once he is out of earshot: